 Keto diet, liver and T4 to T3 conversion

 Liver is responsible for converting T4 o T3.
 Keto diet can put additional load for your liver.
 Your body can adapt to burning ketons for energy but it’s not the easiest and quickest available energy source as glucose is.
 For example, if glucose is lacking in our system liver needs to make glucose from fatty acids through glucogenesis process and this is of course extra work for our liver.
 Eating high protein diet (which is also quite common for keto diet) generates more toxins that are by-products of protein digestion.
 Again, it means more work for your liver to process it and clear it.

-What is the best diet for thyroid?
+What is the best diet for under active thyroid?